 Running a peaq validator requires a robust and reliable Virtual Private Server (VPS) or dedicated server to ensure optimal performance and uptime.
-This guide will help you choose a suitable VPS provider, with examples from AWS, DigitalOcean, and Linode (Akamai).
+You can also opt for a managed node provider like OnFinality to reduce operational overhead.
+This guide will help you choose a suitable provider, with examples from AWS, DigitalOcean, Linode (Akamai), and OnFinality.
 The recommended hardware specifications provided by the peaq engineering team serve as a baseline for reliable results.

 Prerequisites